prashanta99/Facial-Keypoints-Detection-Udacity/README.md

-[image1]: ./images/key_pts_example.png "Facial Keypoint Detection"
+[image1]: ./images/key_pts_example.png "Facial Keypoint Detection System"

 # Facial Keypoint Detection
 This is one of the project done in the Nano degree program - Computer Vision - at Udacity
 ## Project Overview

 In this project, you’ll combine your knowledge of computer vision techniques and deep learning architectures to build a facial keypoint detection system.
 Facial keypoints include points around the eyes, nose, and mouth on a face and are used in many applications.
-These applications include: facial tracking, facial pose recognition, facial filters, and emotion recognition.
-Your completed code should be able to look at any image, detect faces, and predict the locations of facial keypoints on each face; examples of these keypoints are displayed below.
+These applications include: **facial tracking, facial pose recognition, facial filters, and emotion recognition**.
+This project gives us the ability to look at any image, detect faces, and predict the locations of facial keypoints on each face; examples of these keypoints are displayed below.

 ![Facial Keypoint Detection][image1]